Stars1999/ICT2112_SD_ClassRepo/ICT2106WebApp/M1G3_Todo.md

 For text

 1. font: Sting
-2. styles: String
+2. styles: String ??
+What is styles
 3. color: String
-4. textSpacing: float
+4. textSpacing: float [between each line] [Need to do]
 5. alignment: String
+6. Highlight: ??undefined in their class diagram

 for layout